thomassuedbroecker/watson-nlp-custom-init-container/README.md

     Inside the pod (3,4,5):

-    * (4) The `model init container` will save the containing model in an volume on the pod
+    * (4) The `model init container` will save the containing model in an volume on the pod.
     * (5) The `Watson NLP runtime container` will load the model from the pod
-    * Invoke the `Watson NLP` REST API to verify the loaded model
+    * Invoke the `Watson NLP` REST API to test the loaded model.

 ![`Architecture reference custom models`](images/image-5.png)